hspearman/hspearman.github.io/_posts/2020-02-09-laymans-guide-to-the-linux-filesystem-hierarchy.md

 # Ethos

-It's been a continual goal of mine to gain a more cohesive understanding of Linux.
-As a small step towards that goal, I set out to understand the philosophy behind its hierarchy of files and directories.
+It's a continual goal of mine to gain a more cohesive understanding of Linux.
+As a small step towards that goal, I set out to understand the philosophy behind its filesystem hierarchy.

 If you're not a Linux wizard, it can be daunting to understand the intention behind its tersely-named directories: three-to-four letter names like `opt` and `etc` don't always make it easy to grok their purpose.